-Real Estate Development Modeling: Equity, Debt Draws, and Optional Repayment
+Real Estate Development Modeling Tutorial: Equity, Debt Draws, and Optional Repayment

 In this lesson, you’ll learn how to allocate the funds required between equity and debt tranches, and how you can ensure that the proper amounts are drawn each month.
 You will also learn how to project optional debt repayments.

 Nearly there: please tell us where to send your...